Exuma: Politics

-For elections to the House of Assembly of the Bahamas, Exuma is part of "The Exumas and Ragged Island" constituency.
+For elections to the House of Assembly of The Bahamas, Exuma is part of "The Exumas and Ragged Island" constituency.

 Notable people

 The main island has been a haven for celebrities for years.
 Until recently, the tourist population on the island was extremely minimal, allowing anonymity for anyone escaping the spotlight.
 Frequent visitors included Princess Margaret, Countess of Snowdon, who stayed at the Goat Cay home of Babbie Holt, Jackie Onassis, Jessica Tandy and Hume Cronyn, and Sigourney Weaver, who vacationed there with her family.
 More recently, the islands were used by John McAfee, founder of McAfee Software, who conducted his brief 2020 presidential campaign from a boat moored in the harbour.

 The Bahamian tax structure may be an advantage for some with the desire to establish residency, while others may purchase homes for private use or investment.
 Some have purchased private islands, while others have purchased more common homes.
 A number of well-known people own islands or residences in the Exumas.
 These include Aga Khan, Nicolas Cage, David Copperfield, Ali Daei, Johnny Depp, Faith Hill and Tim McGraw, Ali Karimi, Eddie Murphy, Eddie Irvine, Tyler Perry and Jena Sims.

+Phenton Neymour, a Bahamian politician, was born in Exuma.